 Where can I obtain information about Pennsylvania's hunting and trapping laws and regulations?

 A summarization of the state's laws can be found in A Digest of Pennsylvania Hunting & Trapping Regulations, a book issued with all hunting and furtaker licenses, and under "The Law" on this website.

 What activities are not permitted on State Game Lands?

 Game lands provide many recreational opportunities, but there are limitations on what you may do on these properties.
 Legal hunting and trapping are common pursuits; in fact they're encouraged.
 Other authorized activities, so long as they don't damage property or habitat, include hiking, berry-picking, photography, fishing and canoeing.
 Mountain bike and horseback riding are permitted on designated routes during certain periods.
+Riding a non-motorized vehicle, conveyance or animal is also permitted while lawfully engaged in hunting, trapping or fishing.
 Illegal activities include: camping (except along the Appalachian Trail for through hikers), swimming, tree-cutting, driving motorized vehicles on roads or trails, and motorized boating (electric motors are permitted on Shohola Lake).